jmcollin78/versatile_thermostat/README.md

 > * **major release 2.0**: addition of the "over climate" thermostat allowing you to transform any thermostat into a Versatile Thermostat and add all the functions of the latter.

 # Thanks for the beer [buymecoffee](https://www.buymeacoffee.com/jmcollin78)
-Many thanks to @salabur for the beer.
+Many thanks to @salabur, @pvince83 and @bergoglio for the beers.
 It's very pleasing.
-(Vielen Dank an @salabur für das Bier.
-Es ist sehr erfreulich.)

 # When to use / not use
 This thermostat can control 2 types of equipment: